 You want to apply for a residence permit for your family member to live with you in the Netherlands.
 As the applicant you are the sponsor of your family member.
 One of the conditions of this residence permit is that you (the sponsor) have income.
 On this page you will read the income requirements.
 And when you do not have to meet the income requirement.

 The requirements are now explained further.

 An independent income is an income that you earn yourself and for which you have paid taxes and social security contributions.
-Read if you income is independent.

 Your income from paid employment is sustainable if you will receive the income for another 12 months.
 For example, you have an open-ended contract (permanent contract) or a temporary contract that is still valid for at least 12 months.

 Then your income is sustainable if your contract is still valid for a minimum of 6 months.
 And in the 12 months before your application you have received a salary of at least the required amount.
 You do not have to have earned the required amount every month, but your income for the whole year should be enough: 12 x the required amount.

 But in those 12 months you may not have received unemployment benefits or a benefit for long-term illness.
 You also may not have received any [public funds].

 Did you receive unemployment benefits or benefits for long-term illness?
 Or do you have a flexible contract?
 Then the IND will look at your income of the last 3 years.

 You have to show that you receive your income for the duration of your stay in the Netherlands.
 For example: your residence permit is (still) valid for 6 months.
 You have to show that you will receive your income during those 6 months.

 The amount you have to earn, is called the required amount.
 The required amount equals the statutory minimum wage.
 Or 70% of the statutory minimum wage for a single parent that wants a child to live with you in the Netherlands.
 The statutory minimum wage and the required amount change every 6 months, on 1 January and 1 July.